 Those ads, commercials, and partnerships can bring in millions of dollars.
 They reportedly can get $1,500 to $7,000 for just one picture on Instagram.
 In 2016, Us Weekly reported that Jade Roper and husband Tanner Tolbert were "on track to make $1 million from sponsored posts," which just means social media.
 It's all insane.

-So, while the exact salary our next Bachelorette is going to make is unknown — Becca is a publicist, so she's probably making a decent living right now — she is already so loved from Bachelor Nation, so she has a long list of possible partnerships and Instagram ads heading her way even if she doesn't find love.
+So, while the exact salary for Bachelorette Hannah is unknown — Hannah is an interior decorator, so she's probably making a decent living right now — she is already become pretty popular in Bachelor Nation, so she has a long list of possible partnerships and Instagram ads heading her way even if she doesn't find love.